pinskylab/genomics/README.md

 # This repository contains code and data for analysing genomic data for the clownfish project in the Pinsky lab.
+## Open this Rproject on the RStudio Server on amphiprion to use for calling snps or filtering.

 # Navigation